 The icebreaker questions in this game are fun and easy to answer with the services of an online host..
 To set the ball rolling, divide the team into small groups and get them to answer a lot of engaging questions on a variety of classic topics such as geography, history and more.
 Classic Trivia can be played across both hybrid and remote teams easily.

 Our take on this: Instills a sense of unity and bonding as teams compete in groups to answer all the questions correctly.

 In this icebreaker game, players line up at one side of a room while the leader is directed to either say, “Green Light”.or “Red Light’’.
 Players need to walk to the other side of the room when “Green Light” is called out and stay rooted or be ousted out of the game when “Red Light'' is called out.

 Our take on this : This is a great one that hones interpersonal skills since players need quick thinking and active listening to ace the game.

 A personality test can double as a wonderful icebreaker tool for employees both new and old.
 The classic Myers-Briggs Test evaluates people’s responses and arrives at specific personality types that are symbolized in four letters.
 Simply share the Myers-Briggs test with your team members to answer the questions and then set a time for a discussion of the results.

-Our take on this: This is a great way for new joinees and existing employees to bond over discussions and to understand strengths and weaknesses
+Our take on this: This is one of the best icebreaker tools for new joinees and existing employees to bond over discussions and to understand strengths and weaknesses.

 There are a wide range of icebreaker tools out there to explore.
 A few of them are;